ssc-oscar/DRE/README.md

 1. Clone the repo and checkout a new branch
 2. Build the docker container using `docker build --tag {YOUR_TAG} .` NOTE, the `master` branch of the repo is linked to `https://hub.docker.com/repository/docker/swsc/mern`.
 This means any commit to the `master` branch will auto-build the Docker image on DockerHub and either pass/fail.
 3. Run the docker container (e.g. `docker run -d --name mern -v /home/akarnauc:/home/akarnauc -p9002:22 -p3000:3000 -p80:80 p443:443 -w /home/akarnauc swsc/mern /bin/startsvc.sh akarnauc`).
 From here, you can access the container externally (sshing on port 9002) or through da2 servers (e.g. `docker exec -it --user root mern bash`) where `mern` is the name of my container and I am accessing it as `root`.
-4. Run `npm install`
+4. Run `npm install --legacy-peer-deps`
-5. Run the web server (`npm run start:dev` for development, `npm run start:prod` for production).
+5. Run the web server (`npm run start:dev` for development, `npm run build` and then `npm run start:prod` for production).
 NOTE: What these commands do is defined in `package.json`.
 You can (and should) modify this file to fit your needs.
 For example, only use port 80 on the live site, modify `package.json` to a different port for development (e.g. port 3000 which we exposed in prev docker command).

 `config/config.js` contains database connections and jwtSecret for cookies (the latter should eventually be moved to a config file that is **excluded** from this repo).

 ## Project Structure
 ### Overview
 - I followed [this](https://www.youtube.com/watch?v=5oiXG9f6GO0&list=PLuNEz8XtB51K-x3bwCC9uNM_cxXaiCcRY) playlist when building the site.
 I recommend you refer back to it or following from the beginning if struggling with anything.
+(This is probably still useful, but with the newest version of DRE much of the configurations from this playlist were changed)
 - Front-end (ReactJS) under `client/`
   - Split separate pages/re-usable pieces of code into React **components**, found under `client/app/components` For example, the component to upload data for ID resolution is in client/app/components/Upload.
 The component for showing content of git objects and maps should be client/app/components/lookup.
 The video on the identity resolution scripts is at https://tennessee.zoom.us/rec/share/os0vcb6vyn1ITY3E4UHwfqswOqn_T6a8hiUc_aAFmkflfPJOnGRl33OBmLN1gDXN